 The field of law that deals with family connections are known as family law.
 Family law is one of the most emotionally charged areas of the law since it deals with relationships and children.
 It encompasses the formation of family connections and the dissolution of such relationships through a divorce and the termination of parental rights.
 Adoption, contested child custody, and the resulting child support responsibilities are all covered under family law.
 Family attorneys deal with highly sensitive matters in their clients’ lives.

-Different reputable Family Lawyer Firms in Islamabad, Pakistan, provide services in the following areas.
+Our reputable Family Lawyer Firms in Islamabad, Pakistan, provide services in the following areas.

 A Muslim marriage is a civil contract that may be performed and terminated like any other contract.
 Additionally, the legal right of the spouses to break the marriage contract is acknowledged in Islam.
 Thus both parties have religious rights to dissolve the marriage.
 Husbands have an inherent legal right to divorce via Talaq, but wives may only use their right to divorce if explicitly stated in their marriage contract or nikkhanama.
 If the woman is denied the right to divorce, she may file a khula petition in family court to get a judicial divorce.